stuartMoorhouse/pipes-wiki/Native-Javascript-Compiler-Architecture-for-Pipes.md

 The `vppBackendService` POST service will get an extra `action` called `compileToJavaScript`.
 The request body will contain the JSON graph.

-We need to compile server side, because their we can have access to user defined blocks in `user.sjs`.
+We need to compile server side, because there we can have access to user defined blocks in `user.sjs`.

 This service returns a JSON in the form of: